Dami-Chen/github-portfolio/README.md

 # 💫 About Me:
-I'm currently a student, who major in Information Management, in National Taiwan University.
+I'm currently a student, who majors in Information Management, in National Taiwan University.
+Passion about learning new things, I'm doing the research about LLM and RAG.
+I have some experience of full-stack development.

 ## 🌐 Socials: